Gopalakrishna Bharati: Compositions

 Gopalakrishna Bharathi composed several kritis on the principles of advaita.
 Gopalakrishna Bharathi's kritis, portraying several musical facades, were extremely well received by the public and were sung in a number of concerts during his lifetime.
 This prompted several musicians to approach Gopalakrishna Bharathi.
 The musicians would express his vision for a new kirtana and Bharathi would always oblige and compose a song to fit the musician's requirement.

 The Nandanar Caritram is a Kathakalakshepam, a genre of religious story-telling with music that was popular in Tamil Nadu in the 19th and early 20th centuries before the advent of film, especially the talkies.
-Nandan Caritiram was based on the story of a paraiyAr (dalit or 'untouchable'), Nandanar known also as TirunAlaippOvAr NayanAr.
+Nandanar Caritiram was based on the story of a paraiyAr (dalit or 'untouchable'), Nandanar known also as Tirunallaipovar Nayanar.
 A great devotee of Siva, he yearned to visit Chidambaram the greatest of Siva temples.
 He greatly feared that caste prejudice would prevent him from entering the temple, but his devotion overcame this obstacle, and he obtained his desire, becoming physically merged with Siva in a blaze of light.
-Bharati's version of NantanAr Carittiram is a masterly development of the story narrated in Sekkizhar's Periya Puranam.
+Bharati's version of Nandanar Carittiram is a masterly development of the story narrated in Sekkizhar's Periya Puranam.
 He included many forms of Tamil regional music and is praised for his ability to capture dialect and popular expression.
 The eminent Tamil literary scholar, Meenakshisundaram Pillai, however, criticised him for deviating from historical facts of the story, and for grammatical lapses.

 Gopalakrishna Bharati used the mudra (signature) Gopalakrishna in his compositions.
-These include famous kritis like Varukalamo (raga manji), Varuvaro (sama) and Enneramam (raga Devagandhari).
+These include famous Kritis like Varugalamo (raga manji), Varuvaro (sama) and Enneramum (raga Devagandhari).